OGS-Digital-Service/budget.ny.gov-components/employment.md

         {
             icon:"nygov-logo.png",
             iconalt:"an outline of the state of new york",
-            title: "Optimize",
+            title: "Skilled Policy and Program Analysis",
-            content:"Analyzing the efficiency and effectiveness of programs and operations. " },
+            content:"Analyzing the efficiency and effectiveness of programs and operations and proposed legislation. " },
         {
             icon:"nygov-logo.png",
             iconalt:"an outline of the state of new york",
-            title: "Guidance",
+            title: "Complex Fiscal Management",
             content:"Developing budget and policy recommendations. "
         },
         {
             icon:"nygov-logo.png",
             iconalt:"an outline of the state of new york",
-            title: "Fiscal Analysis",
+            title: "Revenue and Economic Forecasting",
             content:"Analyzing fiscal trends and impacts. "
         },
         {
             icon:"nygov-logo.png",
             iconalt:"an outline of the state of new york",
-            title: "Impact",
+            title: "Intergovernmental Relations",
-            content:"Evaluating proposed legislation and negotiating with legislative staff. " }
+            content:"Interacting with local governments, state agencies, and negotiating with legislative staff. " }

     ]